Salient Object Detection: A Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{H}UMANS are able to detect visually distinctive (so called salient) scene regions effortlessly and rapidly (pre-attentive stage).
-These filtered regions are then perceived and processed in finer details for extraction of richer high-level information (attentive stage).
+Humans are able to detect visually distinctive, so called salient, scene regions effortlessly and rapidly (\ie~pre-attentive stage).
+These filtered regions are then perceived and processed in finer details for the extraction of richer high-level information (\ie~attentive stage).
 This capability has long been studied by cognitive scientists and has recently attracted a lot of interest in the computer vision community mainly because it helps find the objects or regions that efficiently represent a scene and thus harness complex vision problems such as scene understanding.
+Some topics that are closely or remotely related to visual saliency include: salient object detection~\cite{cheng2015global}, fixation prediction~\cite{bylinskii2015saliency,bylinskii2016should}, object importance~\cite{spain2011measuring,berg2012understanding,m2013fixations}, memorability~\cite{isola2011makes}, scene clutter~\cite{rosenholtz2007measuring}, video interestingness~\cite{katti2008pre,gygli2013interestingness,dhar2011high,jiang2013understanding}, surprise~\cite{itti2005bayesian}, image quality assessment~\cite{wang2004image,wang2002image,zhang2016application}, scene typicality~\cite{vogel2004semantic,ehinger2011estimating}, aesthetic~\cite{dhar2011high} and attributes~\cite{farhadi2009describing}.
+Given space limitations, this paper cannot fully explore all the aforementioned research directions.
+Instead, we only focus on salient object detection, a research area that has been greatly developed in the past twenty years in particular since 2007~\cite{liu2007region}.